vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

         stroke-width="8" marker-end="url(#arrowhead)" />
       </svg>
     </div>
-    <figcaption class="figure-caption">Quarter clock shows calendar year broken into quarters and their months.
-Red arrow shows current day.</figcaption>
+    <figcaption class="figure-caption">Quarter Clock shows the calendar year broken into quarters and their months.
+The red arrow shows the current day.</figcaption>
 </figure>

 <h3>When do calendar quarters start and end?</h3>
-<p>What calendar quarter means?
-A year is divided into 4 quarters: Q1, Q2, Q3, Q4.
+<p>What does a calendar quarter mean?
+A year is divided into 4 quarters: Q1, Q2, Q3, and Q4.
 Each quarter has 3 months.
 Each quarter is approximately 91 days long.
-Quarterly means once every quarter, which is approximately each 91 days.</p>
+Quarterly means once every quarter, which is roughly every 91 days.</p>

-<p>See a handy table of calendar of every quarter start date (first day) and end date (last day) below.
+<p>See a handy table of the calendar of every quarter's start date (first day) and end date (last day) below.
 The dates are the same for each year (2021, 2022, 2023, ...).</p>

 <table class="table table-striped">
     <thead>